-Given the social context of July 1942, we can no doubt highlight parts of the above exegesis that was not well received.
+Given the social context of July 1942, we can no doubt highlight parts of the above exeges that were not well received.

 Following the service, one church member approached Evans with the observation that the young minister had made the greatest mistake of his life.
 Two days after the homiletic firestorm, Rev. John Owen